dotkeenan/moodometry/README.md

 ## In Progress

 - User can view a month breakdown of their mood on each day.
-- Responsiveness on larger devices (works best on mobile).
+- Responsiveness on larger devices.

 ## Preview
   <p align="center">